Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

-Portapack H1 hardware represents the original design, which is well documented, placed in the public domain.
+The H1 is the [original](https://github.com/eried/portapack-mayhem/tree/master/hardware/portapack_h1) design, which is well documented and in the public domain.
+PortaPack H2 is a modification based on the last, from an unknown origin (without public sources) with some upgrades:

-Portapack H2 hardware is a custom modification of the original design, made by unknown fans (which at this time are keeping their design notes / documents for themselves) including some upgrades:

 * Bigger screen
 * Different navigation buttons